appsquickly/typhoon/README.md

 Typhoon is sponsored and lead by <a href="http://appsquick.ly">AppsQuick.ly</a> with <a href="https://github.com/appsquickly/Typhoon/graphs/contributors">contributions from around the world</a>.

-# Contributing
+# Interested in contributing?

-Interested in contributing?
  Great!
 Here's the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Contribution-Guide">contribution guide.</a>

 # LICENSE